Announcement

 Wagner-Peyser Act Staffing Final Rule

-On November 24, 2023, U.S. Department of Labor (DOL) released a final rule that all Wagner-Peyser Act Employment Services (ES) must be provided by State merit staff, excluding three states: Colorado, Massachusetts, and Michigan to continue administering ES services using alternative staffing models as they have for decades.
-Additionally, DOL revised the ES regulations to strengthen the provision of services to migrant or seasonal farmworkers (MSFWs) and to enhance the protections afforded by the Monitor Advocate System and the ES and Employment-Related Law Complaint System (Complaint System).
+On November 24, 2023, the U.S. Department of Labor (DOL) published the Wagner-Peyser Act Staffing Final Rule (88 FR 82658), which requires that all services in the Wagner-Peyser Act Employment Service (ES) must be provided by state merit staff, excluding three states: Colorado, Massachusetts, and Michigan, which will continue administering ES services using alternative staffing models as they have for decades.
+Additionally, DOL revised the ES regulations to strengthen the provision of services to migrant and seasonal farmworkers (MSFWs) and to enhance the protections afforded by the Monitor Advocate System and the ES and Employment-Related Law Complaint System (Complaint System).
+For more information, see Training and Employment Notice No. 10-23 which provides a summary of the changes.

 About Wagner-Peyser